-VISA International converts all foreign transactions to Canadian funds at a preferred exchange rate.
-All transactions, including credits are also subject to an additional administration fee, presently at 2.5%.
-This fee is to offset the costs incurred by VISA International and CIBC in offering a worldwide Visa service.
+Visa* International converts all foreign transactions to Canadian funds at a preferred exchange rate.
+All transactions, including credits are also subject to a 2.5% administration fee.
+This fee offsets the costs incurred by Visa International and CIBC in offering a worldwide Visa service.

-Original amount of purchase is $50 US
+- Original amount of purchase is $50 US

-Assume the rate of exchange is @ 1.54
+- Assume the rate of exchange is 1.54

-Canadian amount $77.00 +2.5% administration fee = $1.93
+- Canadian amount $77.00 +2.5% administration fee = $1.93

-If you require any additional information, please contact CIBC Credit Card Services.
+For more information, contact CIBC Credit Card Services at 1-800-465-4653 (Canada and U.S.) or 514-861-4653 (from elsewhere).
 Refer to "Who do I contact for assistance with my CIBC credit card account?" for contact numbers and hours of operation.

 How do I cancel my credit card?

-For security reasons, card cancellation requests must be made directly by phone, fax or mail to CIBC Credit Card Services.
+For security reasons, card cancellation requests must be made by phone, fax or mail to CIBC Credit Card Services.

 Refer to "Who do I contact for assistance with my CIBC credit card account?" for contact numbers and hours of operation.

-Please ensure that you:
+Please ensure you:

-- Cut the card up into several pieces before discarding
+- Cut the card up and discard

 - Destroy all Convenience Cheques